Bagnaia wins in Barcelona; Martin clinches MotoGP World Championship

 Jorge Martin of Spain wins 2024 MotoGP championship in Barcelona

-Jorge Martin finishes third in the Solidarity Barcelona MotoGP to become first independent rider world champion of the MotoGP era.
+Jorge Martin finishes third in the season finale in Barcelona to become the first independent rider world champion of the MotoGP era.

 Prima Pramac Racing’s Jorge Martin has been crowned the 2024 MotoGP world champion after finishing third in the season-ending Solidarity Grand Prix, which was won by his title rival Francesco Bagnaia of Ducati.